omnect/meta-omnect/README.md

 In the case of custom wipe, the factory reset (initramfs context) calls `/opt/factory_reset/custom-wipe` before re-creating the filesystems inside the partitions `etc` and `data`.
 In order to establish the custom wipe mode, a Yocto recipe `ics-dm-os-initramfs-scripts.bbappend` has to be supplied, which has to install the required utilities.

-The success status of the factory reset is returned by the u-boot environment variable `factory-reset-status`.
+The status of the factory reset is returned by the u-boot environment variable `factory-reset-status`.
 It has the following format:
 ```bnf
 <factory reset status> ::= <main status>':'<subordinated status>